adtshrm007/RepoLens/README.md

 > **RepoLens V2** is a full-stack Code Intelligence Platform designed to audit your technical debt, map your architecture, and flag critical security vulnerabilities.

 Unlike standard "AI Wrappers" that blindly dump source code into an LLM, RepoLens utilizes a multi-pass **deterministic engine** architecture.
-It performs deep structural AST parsing and lexical regex scanning entirely in-house using Node.js.
+It performs deep structural CST parsing using Tree-sitter and lexical regex scanning entirely in-house using Node.js.
 LLMs are strictly relegated to a presentation layer—synthesizing our deterministic data into human-readable architecture summaries.

 > ⚠️ **Note on Language Support:** Currently, the deterministic static analysis and dependency graphing engines are heavily optimized for **JavaScript and TypeScript (JS/TS)**.